Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 With local schools through to sixth form, a nearby Further Education College, and good town centre shopping, Swinton is an attractive and popular location.
-Three bedroom houses may be bought in the region of £80,000 upwards.
-(January 2020)
+Three-bedroom houses may be bought in the region of £90,000 upwards.
+(January 2022)

 The land which is now the market town of Thorne was once inhabited by Neolithic, Bronze Age and Iron Age people.
 A very ancient settlement, Thorne was mentioned in the Domesday Book, and there are a number of old and historic buildings in and around the town.
-Thorne lies east of the River Don, and is bisected by the Stainforth and Keadby Canal.
+Thorne lies east of the River Don and is bisected by the Stainforth and Keadby Canal.
 As a former coal-mining town, Thorne is justifiably proud of its industrial heritage.

-The dwellings quickly became numerous enough to be thought of as a small village, and the settlement took its name from the hill, and became known as 'Tickhill', and so it remains until this day.
-The village continued to flourish and grow throughout the medieval period, and a number of very early buildings still exist in the modern day town.
+The dwellings quickly became numerous enough to be thought of as a small village, and the settlement took its name from the hill and became known as 'Tickhill', and so it remains until this day.
+The village continued to flourish and grow throughout the medieval period, and a number of very early buildings still exist in the modern-day town.

 Wath-Upon-Dearne was referred to in the Domesday Book as 'Wad'.
 For long centuries it remained a quiet rural settlement, just south of a ford on the River Dearne.
 Interesting developments came and went.
 There was a popular local racecourse that eventually fell into disuse in the mid 19th century, and a pottery that capitalised on the local clay but eventually failed.
 The Dearne and Dove Canal, flourished briefly, but closed in 1961 due to lack of maintenance and insufficient traffic.
 History passed without leaving any significant mark until the arrival of the coal mines.

 The industrial revolution of the 18th and 19th centuries generated a massive increase in the demand for coal.
-New pits were opened near Wath-uopn-Dearne The population of the area grew and grew as more and more people arrived to work on the rich seam of coal.
-By the end of the 19th century many large busy collieries were in full-scale production.
+New pits were opened near Wath-upon-Dearne The population of the area grew and grew as more and more people arrived to work on the rich seam of coal.
+By the end of the 19th century, many large busy collieries were in full-scale production.

 The eventual collapse of the coal industry in the 1980s and 1990s hit Wath-upon-Dearne particularly hard.
-So many of the local inhabitants were invoved in mining, that the pit closures came as a very heavy blow.
+So many of the local inhabitants were involved in mining, that the pit closures came as a very heavy blow.
 Today, thanks in part, to urban regeneration funding, the town has turned a corner.
 Wath-Upon-Dearne now has a busy town centre with shops, a library, and a campus of the Dearne Valley College.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.